-The Honda E is a compact hatchback electric car from the famous Japanese manufacturer.
+The Honda E is a compact hatchback electric car from a famous Japanese manufacturer.
 This is the company’s first electric car in its class, which was developed from scratch.
 The production car made its debut in 2019 at the Geneva Motor Show.
 When creating the electric car, engineers decided to use exclusively a new platform, minimally standardized with other models.

-Among the strengths of the car should be noted the originality of design, a large choice of colors of the body, the possibility of fast charging and integration with mobile devices.
+Among the strengths of the car should be noted the originality of design, a large choice of colors of the body, the possibility of fast charging, and integration with mobile devices.
 The powertrain of the model is based on an electric motor.
-The manufacturer offers a choice of two versions of the car with different capacity motor: 136 and 154 horsepower.
+The manufacturer offers a choice of two versions of the car with different capacity motors: 136 and 154 horsepower.
 The torque is the same – 315 Nm.
 Mileage on a single charge is 220 kilometers.
 To accelerate from 0 to 100 km/h, the driver needs 7.8 seconds.
 The car is also equipped with a liquid-cooled lithium-ion battery with a capacity of 35.5 kW⋅h.
 It is located at the bottom of the electric car.
 The electric car can be charged in several ways: using a Type2 AC connector or using a 100 kW fast charger.
 By choosing the second option, it is possible to reach eighty percent in just 30 minutes.
 With the charging port, which is located in the hood of the electric car, it is easy to know the state of charge of the battery.

 This model can really be called innovative.
 There is a large number of touch screens, providing comfortable control.
-The car is equipped with a multimedia system, using which you can listen to music, go to pages in social networks, determine the location and in general use the Internet.
+The car is equipped with a multimedia system, using which you can listen to music, go to pages in social networks, determine the location, and in general use the Internet.
 The driver also has an artificial intelligence system at his disposal, which helps while driving and performs various voice commands of the driver.
 In addition, it is possible to use the electric car remotely.
 For this purpose, programmers have developed a special mobile application.
 With its help, the driver will learn about the state of the battery charge and will control the climate system.

 There is also a small trunk, and the rear sofa has a one-piece backrest.
 The interior itself is quite practical.
 It is finished with quality materials.

 As for the front and rear optics, they are almost the same.
 They are separated by a black plastic insert.
 The front panel of the electric car is equipped with five displays.
 There are two screens on each side, an 8.8-inch instrument display, as well as two 12.3-inch monitors.
-You can adjust the operation of the on-board complex with voice control, as well as the remote function available from your phone.
+You can adjust the operation of the onboard complex with voice control, as well as the remote function available from your phone.
 The driver also has a comfortable two-spoke steering wheel, which does not interfere with the view of the dashboard.

 |Acceleration 0 – 100 km/h||9.0 sec|